Golgovskiy/ML-Demo/README.md

 - Trained the final model and fine-tuned it for the final score
 - Provided conclusions and some important visualizations + feature importance

- Solved by Alexey Golgovskiy.
- Dataset does not belong to me. (https://www.kaggle.com/datasets/shrutimechlearn/churn-modelling)